Choosing the best kitchen appliances – experts share their secrets

 Remember that even within coffee machine categories, the features of your chosen machine could vary between brands and models.
 Integrated styles are a great choice as they blend seamlessly into your kitchen and free up valuable worktop space.
 With an integrated machine, not only will it look the part, but you can make barista quality coffee at home, at the touch of a button.

-Any keen host will know that the kitchen is the best backdrop for games nights, dinner parties and casual catchups with friends.
-Wine coolers will not only make entertaining easier by keeping your bottles at optimum temperature and freeing up fridge space for nibbles and canapés but will seriously impress guests with their sleek styles, too.
+Any keen host will know that the kitchen is the best backdrop for games' nights, dinner parties and casual catchups with friends.
+Wine coolers will not only make entertaining easier by keeping your bottles at optimum temperature and offering a kitchen storage idea that frees up fridge space for nibbles and canapés, but will seriously impress guests with their sleek styles, too.